romanhemens/romanhemens/README.md

 ## 🌱 Current Focus

-- Exploring working on a research project to leverage RL and CoT in the area of Vision-Language-Action-Models
 - Building small AI projects to sharpen my dev skills
+- Researching the usage and leverage of agentic VLM to enhance Social Robotic Navigation as main topic of my master thesis

 ---